Brand Growth & SEO

 Mind the Time Window

 For how long should you continue re-targeting a user?
 Again, it depends on your product and sales cycle.
-Some businesses perform best with a 30-day window, whereas other companies might need 60 days or even 90 days.
+Some businesses perform best with a 30-day window, while others may need 60 days or even 90 days.

 Test, Test, Test